PrashantMohta/ModdingDocs/index.md

 - At the top of the page, there should be a button to "Create pull request."
 Click on it.
 - Once the pull request is created, it will be reviewed by project maintainers or contributors.
 - If the changes are approved, a maintainer will merge the pull request into the modlinks repository.
-- After the pull request is merged, your mod should hopefully appear on scarab!
+- After the pull request is merged, your mod should hopefully appear on the installer!

 ## Todo-section